bee-san/Polymath/content/posts/2020-17-12---Making_it_big_in_open_source.md

 Here’s the thing.

-- You have a problem you can solved.
+- You have a problem you can solve.
 - You have a community that’ll help you solve this problem and provides feedback.

 But that doesn’t mean your problem is solved *well*.
 Take a look at [Juicero](https://en.wikipedia.org/wiki/Juicero).
 Juicero solved a problem that many people have.

-We want to create our own juice drinks, but to do that we have to:
+We want to create our juice drinks, but to do that we have to:

 - Buy Fruit & Vegetables.
 - Wash them.